Richemont sells luxury brand Shanghai Tang to Italian entrepreneur Bastagli

-ZURICH/MILAN Swiss luxury company Richemont (CFR.S) has sold Chinese fashion brand Shanghai Tang to a consortium of investors led by Italian businessman Alessandro Bastagli, the groups said on Monday.
+ZURICH/MILAN (Reuters) - Swiss luxury company Richemont (CFR.S) has sold Chinese fashion brand Shanghai Tang to a consortium of investors led by Italian businessman Alessandro Bastagli, the groups said on Monday.

 Founded in 1994 by Hong Kong businessman David Tang as a high-end tailor, Shanghai Tang has 32 boutiques worldwide, selling Asian-inspired clothes for men and women as well as accessories and homeware.